A living style guide for misterburton.com.

 The Quick Brown Fox Jumps Over the Lazy Dog (paragraph).
 Burton is an artist and designer living in San Francisco, California.

-Typography: Andale Mono (Breadcrumbs)
+Typography: IBM Plex Mono (Breadcrumbs)

 Home / Design System

-Typography: Fira Code (Code Blocks)
+Typography: IBM Plex Mono (Code Blocks)

 function initDesignSystem() {